-The following EIB fields enable you to obtain the name of the ISC session.
+The EIB fields EIBTRMID and EIBRSRCE enable you to obtain the name of the ISC session.

 EIBTRMID

 Contains the name of the principal facility.
 For a back-end transaction, or for a front-end transaction started by ATI, it is the conversation identifier (SESSION).
 You must acquire this name if you want to state the session name of the principal facility explicitly.